slow-coding/declarative-sugar/README.md

 **Dependency**: UIKit (*nothing else*)

 But I would suggest using [Then](https://github.com/devxoul/Then) for writing cleaner initializer.

-The other goal is to remove the needs of using SnapKit or other autolayout framework.
+The other goal of this wrapper is to remove the needs of using SnapKit or other autolayout codes.

 ## 2.Setup